BDC Hamburger Icon

 How much do CPAs charge?

-According to the National Society of Accountants (NSA), the average CPA rate is $180 per hour for filing federal or state tax returns and $174 per hour for other tax services.
+CPA costs vary by region and specialty.
+According to the National Society of Accountants, the average CPA rate is $180 per hour for filing federal or state tax returns and $174 per hour for other tax services.

 What are the advantages of using a CPA?

-CPAs can help your organization meet its financial goals and do the following:
+CPAs can help your organization meet its financial goals in the following ways:

 Did You Know?Did you know

 Paying employees on a regular schedule is critical.
-According to the American Payroll Association, nearly 72 percent of employees said that paychecks being delayed a week would cause trouble for them in meeting their financial obligations.
+According to the American Payroll Association, nearly 77 percent of employees said that having their paychecks delayed by even one week would make it difficult for them to meet their financial obligations.

 What are the disadvantages of hiring a CPA to manage payroll?

-• CPAs may not be cost-effective for your business: Outsourcing your payroll to a CPA can be expensive, depending on the number of employees you have, your tax situation, the services you need and where your company operates.
-If cost is a concern, it may make more sense to outsource the task to a payroll services company and then consult a CPA on taxes and your business’s more complex financial needs.
+• CPAs may not be cost-effective for your business: Outsourcing payroll to a CPA can be expensive, depending on the number of employees, your tax situation, the services you require and your business’s location.
+For cost-conscious businesses, using a payroll services company for day-to-day payroll tasks and consulting a CPA for taxes or complex financial issues may be more practical.

 CPAs vs. accountants for payroll

-If you hire an accountant to run payroll, you’d likely pay less than you’d pay a CPA.
-However, CPAs have additional certifications and expertise that justify their price.
+If you hire an accountant to run payroll, you’d likely pay less than you would for a CPA.
+However, CPAs have additional accounting and finance certifications and expertise that justify their price.
 When you use a CPA to handle your payroll, you ensure the following:

 • Payroll will be done correctly.